simpleledger/SLPDB/README.md

 2. Statistical calculations about each token, and
 3. Token graph state

-Five MongoDB collections used to store these three categories of data, they are as follows:
+Six MongoDB collections used to store these three categories of data, they are as follows:

  * `confirmed = c`  and `unconfirmed = u`